tytan652/rfcs/text/0045-add-notion-of-protocol.md

 - `bool obs_enum_output_protocols(size_t idx, const char **prefix)`: enumerate all registered protocol.

 ### About protocols
-RTMP and RTMPS will on be considered compatible only with H264 and AAC.
+RTMP and RTMPS will only be compatible only with H264 and AAC.

 HLS will have no prefix set and not "auto-detectable".

-HLS, SRT and RIST are codec agnostic since they use MPEG/TS container but require some set up depending on the codec.
+HLS, SRT, and RIST are codec agnostic since they use MPEG/TS container but require some set up depending on the codec.

-FTL will be considered compatible only with H264 and opus because of the deprecation of the protocol in OBS Studio.
+FTL will only be compatible only with H264 and Opus because of the deprecation of the protocol in OBS Studio.

 ## Services API
-Since a streaming service may not accept all the codec usable by a protocol, adding a way to set supported codecs is required.
+Since a streaming service may not accept all the codecs usable by a protocol, adding a way to set supported codecs is required.

 Adding to `obs_service_info`:
 - `const char *(*get_protocols)(void *data)`: return the protocol used by the service.
 It will allow multi-protocol services in the future.